-A. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Additional Information: 5/5 chapters pass.
-Chapter 1, 7, 13, 19 and 27 were checked.
-B. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
-Pass
+Α. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
+Pass Additional Information: 2/2 chapters pass when checked with w3c.
+Chapters 2 & 7 were checked. В. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
+Pass Additio nal Information: 2/2 chapters pass when check with w3c.
+Chapters 2 & 7 were checked.

-Additional Information: 5/5 chapters pass.
-Chapter 1, 7, 13, 19 and 27 were checked.
-For every chapters on the book there is picture at the very bottom, which are links as well.
-These images need alt tags.
 C. Complex images, charts, and graphs have longer text descriptions that are compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Pass Additional Information: 5/5 chapters pass.
-Chapter 1, 7, 13, 19 and 27 were checked.
+N/A Additional Information: No complex images found.